mikhada/mtapi/README.md

 # mtapi -- Motor Town API Interface
 #### Copyright 2025, Aaron Johnson (Github User: Mikhada)

+## Disclaimer: This is considered an "early access" project at the moment.
+If there are issues with updates, you may need to follow new installation instructions to reconcile as they may not be mentioned anywhere else.

 **mtapi** is a command-line tool written in Rust for interacting with a [Motor Town: Behind The Wheel](https://store.steampowered.com/app/1369670/Motor_Town_Behind_The_Wheel/) dedicated game server's web API, enabling server administrators to query server status, send messages, ban/unban players, and more.

 ## Features